Art Director (Film, Television or Stage)

 Art directors need to have:

-- an understanding of the film, television and/or commercial production process
+- an understanding of the film, television, theatre and/or commercial production process

 - knowledge of the different roles within an art department and how the department operates